Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

 \subsection{Extracting \textit{in-vivo} molecular-scale force kinetics}

-By combining our model and experimental measurements, we can extract the force kinetics driving active mechanical processes in the oocyte.
-First, the mechanical measurements from AMR were fit equations \ref{eq:G'} and \ref{eq:G''} to determine the mechanical parameters: $\alpha,\zeta_{\alpha},\kappa$ from the data shown in Figure \ref{fig:fig2}A, B. Once the mechanics is determined, the remaining equations are largely constrained.
-The best fit of the data for effective energy (Figure \ref{fig:fig3}B) is used to determine $k_{B}T_{A}$ in equation \ref{eq:Eeff}, where the fit is independent of $\tau$ when $\tau<10$ ms. From fitting the active force spectrum we find that $\tau=0.3$ ms to capture the high-frequency drop-off (Figure \ref{fig:fig4}C).
-The fit parameters for the theoretical model are shown in Table 1.
+By combining our analytical model and experimental measurements, we extract the force kinetics driving active mechanical processes in the oocyte.
+First, the mechanical measurements from AMR were fit to equations \ref{eq:G'} and \ref{eq:G''} to determine the mechanical parameters: $\alpha,\zeta_{\alpha},\kappa$ from the data shown in Figure \ref{fig:fig2}A, B. Once the mechanics is determined, the remaining equations are largely constrained.
+The best fit of the data for effective energy (Figure \ref{fig:fig3}B) is used to determine $k_{B}T_{A}$ in equation \ref{eq:Eeff}, where the fit is independent of $\tau$ when $\tau<10$ ms. From fitting the active force spectrum we find that $\tau=0.3$ ms (the only free parameter) to capture the high-frequency drop-off (Figure \ref{fig:fig4}C).
+The fit parameters for the theoretical model applied to all experimental conditions are shown in Table 2.
 To summarize: $\alpha,\zeta_{\alpha},\kappa$ are obtained from fitting AMR measurements of the mechanics ($G^{\prime},G^{\prime\prime}$), $T_{A}/T$ is obtained from fitting the effective energy data ($E_{\mbox{eff}}$), and $\tau$ is obtained from fitting the active force spectrum ($S_{\mathrm{active}}$).
 Our model extracts the molecular-scale force kinetics directly from fitting the active force spectrum.
-As a result, we are able to capture the short timescale power-stroke ($\tau$) of the active process, which is not possible from fitting the long timescale plateau of the $MSD$ as done previously \cite{25126787,24876498}
+As a result, we are able to capture the short timescale power-stroke ($\tau$) of the active process, which is not possible from fitting the long timescale plateau of the MSD as done previously \cite{25126787,24876498}

+To investigate how well our estimated kinetic parameters describe our experimental data we turn to Brownian dynamics simulations.
+We use the measured parameters (mechanics, kinetics, etc.) extracted from the AMR measurements and force spectrum to simulate vesicle dynamics via a stochastic equation of motion (see SM) using previously developed methods \cite{Bochud_2007,Baczewski_2013}.
+These simulations of vesicle motion use exclusively values measured from experiment, without any free parameters.
+At this point, it is important to note that the fit parameters in Table 2 are based on first and second moment analysis from experimental data and they do not capture \textit{a priori} the full distribution of vesicle dynamics, especially the non-Gaussian behavior which depends on the details of higher-order moments of the active burst statistics.